leohmoraes/Gondolyn2/readme.md

 Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).

-### Gondolyn Documentation
+### Gondolyn2 Documentation

-Documentation for the entire framework can be found on the [Gondolyn website](http://mlantz.github.io/Gondolyn/).
+Documentation for the entire framework can be found on the [Gondolyn2 website](http://gondolyn.com).

 ### Contributing To Gondolyn2